pfink/nuimo-openhab-python/README.md

 An application based on [getsenic/nuimo-linux-python](https://github.com/getsenic/nuimo-linux-python) to use your Nuimo as a UI for OpenHab!
 This project is in a very early state of development - so please be prepared that the configuration capabilities are quite limited at the moment and that there will be bugs and unexpected behaviour.

-## Installation
+## Installation (Linux only)

-### Method 1: Install from source

-1. Make sure bluez version 5.44 or higher  is installed.
+1. Make sure bluez version 5.43 or higher  is installed.
 Normally, you can check your bluez version by executing this command: `bluetoothd --version`.
-On [getsenic/nuimo-linux-python](https://github.com/getsenic/nuimo-linux-python), you can find instructions how to install bluez from source on a Debian system (as bluez is currently only available at older versions on most Linux distributions).
 1. `git clone https://github.com/pfink/nuimo-openhab-python`
 1. Adjust *config.example.yml* to your needs and rename it to *config.yml*
 1. Optionally, you can move config.yml to another location (e.g. */etc/nuimo-openhab/config.yml*).
 If you do so, you have to specify that path via the environment variable `NUIMO_OPENHAB_CONFIG_PATH`.
 1. Install dependencies (the following commands are examples for a Debian-based system):
     1. `apt-get install python3-pip python3-dbus python3-gi python3-yaml`
     1. `pip3 install -r nuimo-openhab-python/requirements.txt`

-### Method 2: Docker container for the Raspberry Pi (recommended)

-If you want to install this app on Raspberry Pi, I would recommend to use the following docker image to get started instead of the instruction above as it saves you the work to build a recent bluez version on your own: [pfink/nuimo-raspbian-docker](https://github.com/pfink/nuimo-raspbian-docker)

-Please be aware that despite this installation method is easier and less error-prone than Method 1, it will have the consequence that you can't use the same bluetooth adapter that you use for nuimo integration on the host system anymore.
-So you have to disable the adapter that you want to use for nuimo integration on the host system first, or alternatively, stop the bluetooth service on the host system (`service bluetooth stop`).

-1. Install docker: `curl -sSL https://get.docker.com | sh`
-1. Download & create container:`docker create --privileged --net=host --name=nuimo-openhab -v /etc/nuimo-openhab:/etc/nuimo-openhab pfink2/rpi-nuimo-openhab`
-1. Copy *config.yml* template to host (can be done either manually or shorthand by the following command): `mkdir -p /etc/nuimo-openhab && docker cp nuimo-openhab:/opt/nuimo-openhab-python/config.example.yml /etc/nuimo-openhab/config.yml`
-1. Adjust configuration file under */etc/nuimo-openhab/config.yml* to your needs.

 ## OpenHab Configuration